multimediaeval/2020-Flood-Related-Multimedia-Task/README.md

 The following files are provided:

 * `devset_tweets_ids.json` contains the Tweet IDs of the development set and can be found [here](https://github.com/multimediaeval/2020-Flood-Related-Multimedia-Task/tree/master/dataset/devset)
-* `devset_tweets_gt.json` contains the Ground Truth labels for relevancy for all tweets and can be [here](https://github.com/multimediaeval/2020-Flood-Related-Multimedia-Task/tree/master/dataset/devset)
+* `devset_tweets_gt.json` contains the Ground Truth labels for relevancy for all tweets and can be found [here](https://github.com/multimediaeval/2020-Flood-Related-Multimedia-Task/tree/master/dataset/devset)
-* `testset_tweets_ids.json` contains the Tweet IDs of the test set (to be added)
+* `testset_tweets_ids.json` contains the Tweet IDs of the test set and can be found [here](https://github.com/multimediaeval/2020-Flood-Related-Multimedia-Task/tree/master/dataset/testset)

 ### Data downloading